rdallasgray/roto/README.md

 ----------------------------
 Roto works best if you call it using $(window).load() rather than $(document).ready().
 This is because Webkit-based browsers don't know the dimensions of images at $(document).ready() time, and Roto relies on those dimensions.
 Of course, if you're giving all your images explicit dimensions anyway, you can use $(document).ready().

+Roto also fires an event called 'rotoChange' when the position of the roto content is changed (and on completion of any animations).
+You can listen for this event on the rotoed container and use it, for example, to change other content in your page when the roto is moved.
+The event passes the listitem leftmost or topmost in the roto as data.
+So you could do something like:

+$("#roto").bind("rotoChange", function(event, listitem) { $(listitem).css("color", "red") });

 What options do I have, and what are the defaults?
 --------------------------------------------------